navidshad/Realtime-AI-Voice-Lipsync-API/docs/frontend/architecture.md

 ## Overview

-The APIKA frontend is a modern React application built with TypeScript, focusing on a responsive and interactive UI for the AI-powered virtual course consultant.
+The APIKA frontend is a modern React application built with TypeScript, focusing on a responsive and interactive UI for the AI-Powered Interactive KodeKloud Assistant (APIKA).
 The architecture follows component-based design principles with a clear separation of concerns, allowing for modularity and maintainability.

 ## Directory Structure